ajwahir/cfd/README.md

 Its web-based gui and have real time pulse rate monitoring system with real-time plot and can be accessible by the doctors for continious monitoring of the emotions and pulse.

+Also, and interactive prompts with video suggessions depending on your current mood.

 More modules can be added, depending on the application.

 The estimation of non-contact pulse rate has lot of uses.
 Pulse rate has to be monitored